ultraembedded/exactstep/README.md

 Github: https://github.com/ultraembedded/exactstep

-ExactStep is a simple multi-target instruction set simulator supporting RISC-V (RV32IMAC, RV64IMAC), ARM-v6m (and others to come soon).
+ExactStep is a simple multi-target instruction set simulator supporting RISC-V (RV32IMAC, RV64IMAC), MIPS (mips-i), and ARM-v6m (with others to come soon).
 The emphasis of this project is on ease of extension, allowing its use as a library for cosimulation, peripheral development and System-C bus interfacing, rather than on raw execution performance.

 Unlike QEMU and other CPU emulators which make use of dynamic binary translation, ExactStep executes one instruction per call to **cpu::step()**.